-It was annoying, but was allowed to continue by leadership.
-Everyone talked about it outside of the meetings, no one respected the idea killer, and even the leader admitted it was a problem for the team, but he insisted he had counseled with this person privately, and it never seemed to improve.
+As anoying as it was, leadership allowed it to continue.
+Everyone talked about it outside of meetings, no one respected the idea killer, and even the leader admitted it was a problem for the team.
+Our senior leader insisted he had counseled with this person privately, yet it never seemed to improve.

 Sometimes, as a leader, you have to address the “elephant in the room” – in the room.